AK960/PacketWatcher_App/README.md

 ### Should <!-- Important but less time critial, can be implemented later -->
 - Erase label from input field after using it without loosing ability to stop server -> value as state variable in viewmodel?
 - Edit label to display input options
+- Safe value changes in input fields so they stay when changing view in between
 - Update Readme

 ### Could <!-- Desirable but not critical -->